carbon-language/carbon-lang/docs/design/values.md

 ## Reference expressions

 _Reference expressions_ refer to _objects_ with _storage_ where a value may be
 read or written and the object's address can be taken.
-There are two sub-categories of reference expressions: _durable_ and _ephemeral_.

 Calling a [method](/docs/design/classes.md#methods) on a reference expression where the method's `self` parameter has an `addr` specifier can always implicitly take the address of the referred-to object.
 This address is passed as a [pointer](#pointers) to the `self` parameter for such methods.

+There are two sub-categories of reference expressions: _durable_ and _ephemeral_.
+These refine the _lifetime_ of the underlying storage and provide safety restrictions reflecting that lifetime.

 ### Durable reference expressions